James Boswell: Discovery and publication of Boswell's private papers

 In the 1920s a great part of Boswell's private papers, including intimate journals for much of his life, were discovered at Malahide Castle, north of Dublin.
 These provide a hugely revealing insight into the life and thoughts of the man.
 They were sold to the American collector Ralph H. Isham and have since passed to Yale University, which has published popular and scholarly editions of his journals and correspondence, mostly edited by Frederick A. Pottle.
 A second cache was discovered soon after and also purchased by Isham.
 A substantially longer edition of The Journal of a Tour to the Hebrides was published in 1936 based on his original manuscript, edited by L. F. Powell.
 His London Journal 1762–63, the first of the Yale journal publications, appeared in 1950.
 The last popular edition, The Great Biographer, 1789–1795, was published in 1989.
 Publication of the research edition of Boswell's journals and letters, each including never before published material, was ceased by Yale University in June 2021, prior to the completion of the project.

 These detailed and frank journals include voluminous notes on the Grand Tour of Europe that he took as a young man and, subsequently, of his tour of Scotland with Johnson.
 His journals also record meetings and conversations with eminent individuals belonging to The Club, including Lord Monboddo, David Garrick, Edmund Burke, Joshua Reynolds and Oliver Goldsmith.

-It is since the discovery of these journals that Boswell has become recognized as a major literary artist.
-In his openness to every nuance of feeling, his delicacy in capturing fugitive sentiments and revealing gestures, his comic self-regard and (at times) self-contempt, Boswell was willing to express what other authors of the time repressed.
+He has been noted for his attention to emotional nuance and subtle, fleeting sentiments, qualities that some critics argue distinguished his work from that of many contemporary authors.